Understanding what your child is experiencing can best help you calm them and get them back to sleep.

-Our daughter, Adair, is a special little gal who recently received a rare and newly discovered genetic diagnosis through the Genetics and Genomics Program at Children’s Hospital of Wisconsin.
+Our daughter, Adair, is a special little gal who recently received a rare and newly discovered genetic diagnosis through the Genetics and Genomics Program at Children’s Wisconsin.
 She is seen by 13 different clinics at the Children’s Hospital of Wisconsin and has had 10 major surgeries and procedures performed at the hospital.
 It has been our home away from home where our daughter has received the highest level of care.

 Having a daughter with a newly discovered genetic disorder, we had numerous friends in our rare disease community calling their legislators when the House was discussing their healthcare bill.
 Ordinarily, we would have been a part of that group.
 Instead, the day of the vote was spent like this: